nasuni-labs/nasuni-api-utilities/README.md

 `Current filer version does not support this type of request.
 Please update your Edge Appliance to use this feature.`

-If the Edge Appliance version and NMC do in fact match what is documented for the NMC API endpoint and the error is still returned, it's possible that Edge Appliances were updated prior to upgrading the NMC.
-If this were to occur, the fulldumps that the Edge Appliances sent to the NMC would have contained information that the NMC couldn't process, causing the NMC to think the Edge Appliance doesn't meet the version criteria for the particular NMC API endpoint.
-The fix for this is to have the Edge Appliances resend their fulldumps once the NMC is running the current version–the "Refresh Managed Filers" button on the NMC overview page will do this.
+If the Edge Appliance version and NMC match what is documented for the NMC API endpoint and the error is still returned, it's possible that Edge Appliances were updated before upgrading the NMC.
+If this were to occur, the configurations that the Edge Appliances sent to the NMC would have contained information that the NMC couldn't process, causing the NMC to think the Edge Appliance doesn't meet the version criteria for the particular NMC API endpoint.
+The fix for this is to have the Edge Appliances resend their configurations once the NMC is running the current version–the "Refresh Managed Filers" button on the NMC overview page will do this.

 ### TLS Handshake Failure
-Beginning with NMC version 22.3, insecure ephemeral Diffie-Hellman ciphers used by PowerShell on older Windows OS versions (Server 2012R2 and older) are disabled.
+Beginning with NMC version 22.3, insecure ephemeral Diffie-Hellman ciphers PowerShell uses on older Windows OS versions (Server 2012R2 and older) are disabled.
 Callers impacted by the change could see the following error messages: `TLS handshake failure` or `The request was aborted: Could not create SSL/TLS secure channel.`  Upgrade to a supported Windows version (Server 2016, Windows 10, or newer) to resolve the issue.
-If this is not possible, contact Nasuni Customer Support and reference internal KB11989 to have insecure ciphers re-enabled for your NMC.
+Contact Nasuni Customer Support and reference internal KB11989 to have insecure ciphers re-enabled for your NMC if needed to support older Windows versions.
 Linux and macOS PowerShell versions are not impacted.

 ## PowerShell Tools
-Windows includes built-in tools for PowerShell editing and testing and there is also a good cross-platform, Microsoft-provided option for code editing that has native support for PowerShell.
+Windows includes built-in tools for PowerShell editing and testing, and there is also a good cross-platform, Microsoft-provided option for code editing with native support for PowerShell.

 * [Visual Studio Code](https://code.visualstudio.com/download) (Windows, macOS, Linux) has native support for PowerShell editing and is both free and built on open source.